HOA Governing Documents Hierarchy: Which One Wins?

 CC&Rs vs. Board-Adopted Rules

 - •CC&Rs permit "reasonable" exterior modifications.
-The board adopts a rule prohibiting all exterior changes without exception.
+The board passes a rule prohibiting all exterior changes, no exceptions.

 Old CC&Rs vs. New State Laws